Kienbusch, William Austin, b. 1914 d. 1980

 Active in New York, N.Y.

 Collection size: 5.0 linear feet

 Collection Summary: The papers of landscape painter and art instructor William Kienbusch measure 5.0 linear feet and date from 1915 to 2001, with the bulk of the materials dating from 1936 to 1980.
-The collection documents Kienbusch's life as an artist in New York City and Cranberry Island, Me.
+The collection documents Kienbusch's life as an artist in New York City and Cranberry Island, Maine.
 Files include biographical material; correspondence with family, friends, and colleagues; writings and notes; scattered printed material; photographs; and artwork, including 17 sketchbooks.

 Biographical/Historical Note: William Austin Kienbusch (1914-1980) was a painter and art instructor in New York, N.Y.
 Kienbusch received a B.A. from Princeton in 1936 and attended the Art Students League the following year, where he studied under Henry Varnum Poor, Abraham Rattner, and Stuart Davis.
 He taught camouflage to soldiers during World War II and was later on the faculty of the Brooklyn Museum Art School.

 The William Kienbusch papers were donated by his sisters, Millicent Kelly and Juliana Little, and his friend Stanley Clifford as co-executives of the Kienbusch estate from 1985-1991.
 Additional papers were donated by Stanley Clifford in 2008 and 2010.

 - Read the Finding Aid for this collection

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.